tlsnotary/tlsn/tlsn/examples/discord/README.md

 This will verify the proof and print out the redacted transcript!

 > **_NOTE:_** ℹ️ <https://explorer.tlsnotary.org/> hosts a generic proof visualizer.
 Drag and drop your proof into the drop zone to check and render your proof.
+[Notary public key](../../../notary/server/fixture/notary/notary.pub)